slepyz/myprofile/README.md

 ![Project Screenshot](./screenshot.png)

 "My Profile" is a personal website created to show information about myself, skills, experiences, and works.
-This website was created with [Nuxt. js](https://nuxtjs.org/) และ deploy บน [GitHub Pages](https://pages.github.com/).
+This website was created with [Nuxt. js](https://nuxtjs.org/) And deploy On [GitHub Pages](https://pages.github.com/).

 ---